Purdy's NFL potential amazingly foreseen by Mike Shanahan

 San Francisco 49ers

-Now entering his third NFL season, Purdy has estalished himself as one of the league's best quarterbacks, primed to lead San Francisco for years to come.
+Now entering his third NFL season, Purdy has established himself as one of the league's best quarterbacks, primed to lead San Francisco for years to come.

 Thankfully, the organization saw the same things Mike Shanahan did, avoiding an alternate reality where Purdy found his NFL groove on a different franchise that would reap the rewards of the quarterback's presence.